 The skies over North London which were for so long red are now Lilywhite.

-With the Tottenham Hotspur stadium opened and the club firmly ensconced in the top four, this is a new golden age in N17.
+With the Tottenham Hotspur stadium opened and the club challenging for the top four, this might be the dawning of a new golden age in N17.

-So, with all this success, do any of the current squad make it into the list of the Top 10 Best Tottenham players of all time?
-Read on to find out!
+So, with all this possible success, do any of the current squad make it into the list of the Top 10 Best Tottenham players of all time?
+Well, no, maybe, sort of, and Harry Kane is a shoe in for later editions and we think it’s much better to judge, if you can, players at the end of their career.

 The club has a rich history of skilful players who wore the famous white shirt and navy blue shorts.
 Famed for their passing game, Spurs are rightly proud of their illustrious past.